toancong/rubystack-bitnami-box/README.md

 host $ vagrant up
 ```

-##How To Run
+## How To Run

+### Access the virtual machine
-After the installation has finished, you can access the virtual machine with
+After the installation has finished, you can access the virtual machine with `vagrant ssh`
 ```
 host $ vagrant ssh
 Welcome to Ubuntu 14.04.3 LTS (GNU/Linux 3.13.0-67-generic x86_64)